-The soil conditions at the location of the proposed new streets at Verano Farms Subdivision in San Antonio, Texas were obtained from drilling 16 borings to a depth of 12 feet each.
+The soil conditions at the location of the proposed new streets at Vista Gardens Subdivision in San Antonio, Texas were obtained from drilling 13 borings to a depth of 12 feet each.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-- The results of our exploration, laboratory testing, and engineering evaluation indicate the underlying sandy clays at this site are moderately plastic to highly plastic in character.Potential vertical movements on the order of 3 to 4 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
-Cut and fill information is not available for our review at this time. - Clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
-Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the borings at the time of drilling.
+- The subsurface soils at the boring locations primarily consist of dark brown to brown clays underlain by tan clays to reddish tan sandy clays and tan and gray silty clays with sandy clay seams. - The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are plastic to highly plastic in character.
+Potential vertical movements on the order of 3 1⁄2 to 4 1⁄2 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections. - Cut and fill information is not available for our review at this time.
+Based on the soils encountered in the borings, Clay subgrades are anticipated. - At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised. - Pavement section recommendations for Local, Collector, and Arterial type streets are presented. - Higher soil sulfate may be encountered in some parts of the tract.
+We recommend testing final subgrade soils for sulfate content. - Ground water was not encountered in the borings at the time of drilling.